mjarkk/laravalidate/README.md

 All the rules are defined in: [RULES.md](./RULES.md)

-Most laraval rules are supported except for the database related rules.
+Most laraval rules are supported*.

+(*database related rules can be added using the `dbrules` package and currently only support sql databases)

 Rules can be set using the `validate` tag on a struct field like: